WHO ARE WE?

 - for complaints handling or data analytics purposes;

-TO WHOM WILL WE DISCLOSE YOUR PERSONAL INFORMATION?
+WHO WILL WE DISCLOSE YOUR PERSONAL INFORMATION TO?

 - organisations that provide products or services used or marketed by us, including other credit providers, mortgage intermediaries (such as mortgage brokers, mortgage originators and mortgage managers), funders, lenders, valuers, trustee companies, financial institutions and securitisers, mortgage insurers, title insurers, surveyors, credit reporting agencies, rating agencies and debt collectors;